AI Technology

 How to adopt AI agents successfully

-1. Start with one high-volume workflow.
-Pick a process that is frequent, rule-based, and measurable — customer FAQs are a classic first win.
+- Start with one high-volume workflow.
+Choose a process that is frequent, measurable, and clear enough to evaluate.

-2. Ground the agent in your data.
-Connect documentation, product catalogs, and policies so answers are specific and accurate.
+- Ground the agent in your data.
+Connect approved documentation, product information, and policies so answers are specific.

-3. Keep a human in the loop.
-Define clear escalation rules; the agent should know what it does not know.
+- Keep people in the loop.
+Define escalation rules so the agent knows what it should not decide alone.

-4. Measure and iterate.
-Track resolution rate, response time, and satisfaction, then expand the agent’s scope as trust grows.
+- Measure and iterate.
+Track quality, resolution, response time, and satisfaction before widening the agent’s scope.

 The road ahead

-The next generation of agents will coordinate with each other — one researching, one drafting, one reviewing — and operate across tools the way people do.
-Businesses that build their data foundations and automation experience now will be the ones that benefit first.
+The next generation of agents will coordinate with each other and operate across tools much like teams do.
+Businesses that build strong data foundations and responsible automation practices now will be better prepared to use those capabilities later.